UKHomeOffice/application-container-platform/how-to-docs/s3-provisioning.md

 In this example env is _dev_ and the service_name is _myexample_

 ## AWS S3 Service Prerequisites
-This requires AWS credentials for hod-dsp-[env] to create the resources and dsp-ci for drone to deploy to the platform.

 The following are required before continuing though this guide:

 * AWS credentials for the correct platform environment